-Do you see one shoulder rolled forward when looking yourself in the mirror?
+Do you see one of your shoulders “rolled forward” when looking at yourself in the mirror?

 Or perhaps just one shoulder rolling/rotating more forward than the other one?

-Forward rotating shoulders (rounded shoulders) is a common problem that is very often due to poor posture.
+Forward rotating shoulders (rounded shoulders) is a common problem that is very often due to muscular imbalances and/or poor posture.
 Learn more about all this below!

 If you are not very mindful of your posture while sitting in this position, then you easily end up slouching.

-A cool way to think about your posture is that it is basically a reflection of what kind of position you are in most of the time.
+A cool way to think about your posture is that it is essentially a reflection of the position you are maintaining most of the time.

-Sitting in a forward leaned position / hunched-over position for a long time will over time give you that kind of posture.
+Sitting in a forward leaned position / hunched-over position for long periods will over time give you that kind of posture.

-Put simply, muscles in front of your upper body become shortened and tight and the back becomes elongated and weak.
+Put simply, muscles in front of your upper body become shortened and tight and muscles in the back become elongated and weak.

-If you unsure about determining if your shoulder is really rolled forward, then you can check this quick read on determining if you have rounded shoulders.
+If you are unsure about whether your shoulder is really rolled forward or not, then you can refer to this quick read on determining if you have rounded shoulders.

 Why Is It Only One Shoulder Permanently Rolling Forward?

-While there are many reasons why you could end up with one shoulder rotating forward, the cause is most likely that the frontal muscles in your upper body are tight in the side where your shoulder is rotating.
-E.g. chest and trap muscles.
+While there are many reasons why you could end up with one shoulder rotating forward, the cause is most likely a “muscular imbalance”.

 Here are some different reasons that could explain why you have one shoulder rotating forward: